 - Select the Default editor for all user to Classic Editor

 - Next, based on your personal preference — Allow users to switch editors to either Yes or No

 - Hit on Save Changes button

 If you select Yes in step #5, then you or any of the registered users can switch between Classic or Block editor option from User Profile page under Users tab.

 If you’re running a blog or a business website using WordPress, you need to have a contact page where the user will be able to send the contact request form.

-WordPress readily do not have the feature to create a contact us from, that’s where the Contact Form 7 plugin becomes a savior.
+WordPress readily does not have the feature to create a contact us from, that’s where the Contact Form 7 plugin becomes a savior.
 All you need is to configure the contact form and copy the shortcode into a Page.

 Follow the below steps to configure the Contact Form 7 plugin and publish in a page: